NLnetLabs/krill/doc/development/01_daemon.md

 * This server keeps running until the Krill binary is terminated.

 Note that the `hyper` server itself is stateless.
-For this it relies on an `Arc<KrillServer>` which can be cloned cheaply whenever a request ir processed.
+For this it relies on an `Arc<KrillServer>` which can be cloned cheaply whenever a request is processed.
 So, we use hyper for the following:
 * Get authentication/authorization information from the request (header/cookies dependent on config)
 * Serve static content for the Krill UI.
 * Map requests to API code in `KrillServer` and serve responses